Final thoughts for my final year

 Hindi matatapos itong gulo

-Their color and brand are not the reason
+Their color and brand aren’t the reason

-Whilst there are many in hardship
+While there are many in hardship

 And justice is only for the wealthy

-While there’s a triangle, and they’re at the top
+Whilst there’s a triangle, and they’re at the top

 The turmoil is not over.